Drowning Deaths and Near-Drowning Accidents

 Did you know that males, children between 1 – 4 years of age, and minorities are most at risk for drowning deaths?
-According to the Centers for Disease Control and Prevention, ten people die every day from unintentional drownings.
+According to the Centers for Disease Control and Prevention, there are ten unintentional drowning deaths every day.
 Males make up 80% of those who die from drowning.
 Children account for one of five unintentional drownings per day.
 For every child who drowns another five children receive medical care for submersion injuries that are nonfatal.
 Unfortunately, even nonfatal drowning injuries can be devastating and lifelong by causing severe brain damage.
 See the Water Injuries Fact Sheet from the CDC.

 WHERE DO DROWNING & NEAR-DROWNING ACCIDENTS OCCUR?

-Drowning accidents can occur anywhere with water, even with as little as one inch!
-Some possibilities include:
+Drowning deaths and accidents can occur anywhere with water, even with as little as one inch!

 - Public swimming pools